 More Vegan Recipes Perfect for a BBQ or Gathering

-Vegans love cookouts just like omnis do, but it can be difficult for a vegan to show up to an omni gathering with nothing to eat.
-This vegan ceviche is perfect for vegans and non-vegans alike.
+Vegans love cookouts just like most people do, but it can be difficult for a vegan to show up to an omni gathering with nothing to eat.
+This vegetarian ceviche is perfect for vegans and non-vegans alike.

 Want to do an all-vegan BBQ or cookout?
 Try some of these recipes: